 More about user testing with Useberry is available in our documentation. 📖

 We’d love to know your experience with Useberry and we will be excited to hear your thoughts and ideas.
-Drop us a line on our social media or send us an email directly to firstname.lastname@example.org.
+Drop us a line on our social media or email us directly at firstname.lastname@example.org.

 If you ever feel stuck or have any kind of questions, feel free to contact Useberry Support – we’d be happy to straighten everything out for you as soon as possible.